 There’s lovely roast chicken and steamy bratwurst and candied nuts and pretzels!
 Everywhere!
-There’s Germans who, let’s face it, have a rep for being quite stern, but at this festival there’s none of that.
-There’s rosy cheeks and singing on benches and swaying to the music and many many Prosts (cheers in German).
+There are Germans who, let’s face it, have a rep for being quite stern, but at this festival, there’s none of that.
+There are rosy cheeks and singing on benches and swaying to the music and many many Prosts (cheers in German).
 This is the perfect mix of culture and drunken fun.
 Plus there are rollercoasters.
 Life can’t get much better.

 Join the world’s biggest beer festival with Stoke Travel’s Oktoberfest trip